bencheeorg/statistex/README.md

 ## Usage

-Check out the documentation but here is a small overview:
+Check out the [documentation of the main Statistex module](https://hexdocs.pm/statistex/Statistex.html) but here is a small overview:

 ```elixir
 iex> samples = [1, 3.0, 2.35, 11.0, 1.37, 35, 5.5, 10, 0, 2.35]